Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 > **What is a Parallel Reduce?**
 > Like while loops, it is another way to mutate values in the contract, but unlike the while loop, not with repetitive action but through user interaction with the contract, while a condition remains true, and only if a value—usually the contract's balance—remains invariable for the duration of the parallel reduce no matter what kind of operation the user takes.

-**Therefore, users interact with the contracts of proposals using API calls then the outcome of these interactions, and the internal state of proposals are made known to other users using Events.**
+**Therefore, users interact with the contracts of proposals using API calls, then, the outcome of these interactions, and the internal state of proposals are made known to other users using Events.**

 Like the Deployer's interact interface, API calls and Events need to be declared first before their actual use in the business logic of the contract.